 Sometimes things erupt.
-Rose sent over this photo to share, and adds that early intevention is key!
+Rose sent over this photo to share, and adds that early intervention is key!

 What you can do to help the horse with lymphangitis.

-- If a horse is able to move, even if it’s uncomfortable, it should be encouraged to help the fluid drain from the leg.
+- If a horse can move, even if it’s uncomfortable, it should be encouraged to help the fluid drain from the leg.
 Against gravity.
 Some horses also respond to massage.

 - Cold, warm, or alternating therapies may help.
 Each horse will have his own reaction to these!

 - It’s the consensus that lymphangitis-affected legs should not be wrapped, as the fluid just sits higher on the leg.
 There’s also a wonderful article here that talks more about that.

 - When a horse has such swelling and edema in the legs, any compression can effectively reduce the amount of fluid movement and affect the oxygen levels in the area.
 This hampers healing!
 And, there’s the chance that pressure sores can happen.